nataliethistime/atomic-lacuna/docs/goals.md

   messing with HTML inside the code.
 The reasons for this should be obvious.
 - Use JSLint to check the code for errors and report on possible bugs because if various pitfalls in the JavaScript language design.
-- Because this project is NodeJs based, it is the easiest thing in the world to add a new module use that module to simplify the code.
+- Because this project is NodeJs based, it's the easiest thing in the world to add a new module use that module to simplify the code.
 As such, as much of the code as possible with me separated out into different files.
 - General cleaning of messy code.